-If the cost to maintain Bitcoin’s infrastructure is zero, so too is the cost to successfully attack it.
-In fact, just about anyone motivated to do so could have successfully “attacked” (e.g., double spent) the Bitcoin network in its first 18 months because the hashrate was relatively low because the value of the token was negligible (e.g., miners weren’t destroying additional units of capital because there was no financial incentive to do so).
+If the cost to maintain Bitcoin’s infrastructure is zero, so too is the cost to successfully attack and fork it.
+In fact, just about anyone motivated to do so could have successfully “attacked” (e.g., double spent or do a block reorg) the Bitcoin network in its first 18 months because the hashrate was relatively low because the value of the token was negligible (e.g., miners weren’t consuming additional units of capital because there was no financial incentive to do so).

 For example, by the end of June 2010, the network strength (detailed here) was around 139 megahashes/second.
 To obtain half that hashrate, or 70 megahashes/second, an attacker would need to only spin up about 10 Xeon processors which could be obtained through AWS relatively cheaply (note: Satoshi probably used just one computer).